 3)Make the most of workday breaks.
 Even 10 minutes of “personal time” will refresh your mental outlook.
 Take a brief walk, chat with a co-worker about a non-job topic or simply sit quietly with your eyes closed and breathe.

 4)If you feel angry, walk away.
 Mentally regroup by counting to 10, then look at the situation again.
 Walking and other physical activities will also help you work off steam.

 5) Set reasonable standards for yourself and others.
 Don’t expect perfection.
 Talk to your employer about your job description.
 Your responsibilities and performance criteria may not accurately reflect what you are doing.
 Working together to make needed changes will not only benefit your emotional and physical health, but also improve the organization’s overall productivity.

-While every drug or alcohol addict’s individual journey of recovery is personal, the normal path addicts follow after taking the initial step of admitting they have a problem often involves going through a rehabilitation program (either inpatient or outpatient), attending meetings, and then trying to stay on the path to recovery for the …
+While every drug or alcohol addict’s individual journey of recovery is personal, the normal path addicts follow after taking the initial step of admitting they have a problem often involves going through a rehabilitation program (either inpatient or outpatient), attending meetings, and then trying to stay on the path to recovery for the rest …